SimilarSquid/SimilarSquid/README.md

     ambition: "Always in a need to explore, discover, and learn more.",
     perfectionistic: "It's a blessing and a curse."
   },
+  currentFoci: [
+    "Improving my React and Next.js knowledge and skills.", "Getting into back-end development.",
-  currentFoci: "Clarify what dreams I want to follow."
+    "Clarifying what dreams I want to follow.",
+  ]
 }
 ```